By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you are wrong do not keep arguing about why you came to that conclusion.
 End the fight and move on.
 It is OK or should be, for either of you to sometimes be wrong.
 Life is about having new experiences and you will never know how each action will turn out.

 8. Make repair efforts after the fight.

-Arguments, disagreements and even loud fights can occur in most any relationship.
+Arguments, disagreements, and even loud fights can occur in almost any relationship.
 Try to minimize the conflict by believing that the other person really does want to get along.